Moving to Bangalore?

-Visas and Work Permits for BangaloreFotolia
+Visas and Work Permits for Bangalore

 Standard requirements for most visas are:

-- passport, valid for at least 180 days from the start date of your stay, containing at least two blank visa pages
+a passport, valid for at least 180 days from the start date of your stay, containing at least two blank visa pages

 an official document showing the applicant’s name and address of current residence

-- completed application form
+a completed and signed application form

-- passport-sized photographs
+passport-sized (50 mm) photographs

-- Business Visa: This is for entrepreneurs or investors wishing to set up a business in Bangalore, to establish ties with an Indian company, or to purchase/sell industrial products.
+This is for entrepreneurs or investors wishing to set up a business in Bangalore, to establish ties with an Indian company, or to purchase/sell industrial products.
 It requires a written statement from the client or contracting body, detailing the nature of the business and the length of the stay, as well as a letter of invitation from an Indian company (if applicable).

-- Entry Visa: Family members and dependents of expats can apply for an Entry Visa.
+Entry visas: Family members and dependents of expats holding either an employment, student, or research visa can apply for an entry visa.
 This does not automatically grant them the right to work.
-However, expat spouses can look for work in India and briefly return to their home country to apply for an Employment Visa.
-As an expat spouse, you need to present your marriage certificate, a letter from your partner, as well as a copy of their work contract and their Employment Visa.
+However, expat spouses can look for work in India and briefly return to their home country to apply for an employment visa.
+The entry visa is valid for as long as that of the principal visa holder.
+As an expat spouse, you need to present your marriage certificate, a copy of your partner’s work contract, and their employment visa.

-- Conference Visa: You can only apply for a Conference Visa with an official invitation to a conference organized either by a government or public agency or by a recognized educational institution.
+Conference visas: This is a single-entry visa valid for the duration of the conference or up to three months.
+You can only apply for a conference visa with an official invitation to a conference organized either by a government or public agency, the UN, a reputed NGO, or by a recognized educational institution.

 Research visas: Research professors or scholars may apply for a research visa if they have the original letter of admission from their university.
 A research proposal form and proof of sufficient funds must also be submitted.
 The research visa is valid for a maximum of three years or for the duration of the research period and commences four weeks after having been issued.